 My Personal Rule of Thumb: If you can’t remember the last time you replaced your fishing line then it is time to replace the line.

-In order to understand how you can properly store and maintain your fishing line, we first need to know what causing fishing line to break down in the first place.
+To understand how you can properly store and maintain your fishing line, we first need to know what causes fishing line to break down in the first place.

 How Does Fishing Line Degrade?